-• Afek Industrial Park, Rosh Ha'ayin - BSRE owns an office building in Afek Industrial Park which is built on a 13,770 square meter plot and includes two floors of offices with a total area of 12,700 square meters, which are leased to the Company and serve as the Company's and its subsidiaries' executive offices.
-The ground floor of the buildings also includes a supermarket, a taxi cab station and a small fueling station operated by Mega Retail.
+- Comverse Building, Ra'anana Pursuant to a memorandum of understanding signed with a third party, BSRE has undertaken to erect a 23,000 square-meter office building on real property it owns in Ra'anana and to construct a 2,300 square-meter basement, both of which will be leased to the third party for a period of 10 years.
+For more information see " Investment in Comverse Building (Ra'anana) " above. - Afek Industrial Park, Rosh Ha'ayin BSRE owns an office building in Afek Industrial Park which is built on a 13,770 square meter plot and includes two floors of offices with a total area of 12,700 square meters, which are leased to the Company and serve as the Company's and its subsidiaries' executive offices.
+The ground floor of the buildings also includes a supermarket, a taxi cab station and a small filling station operated by Dor Alon.
 The property also includes parking areas for the offices and the supermarket.
-During 2011, BSRE applied for building permit for approximately 7,900 square meters of unutilized building rights, which are designated for light industrial and commercial use, as well as service areas which BSRE considers developing in order to broaden the offices and the parking lots subject to the receipt of building permits.

-Logistics Areas
+Warehouses and Logistics Areas

-Below is a short description of the logistics areas owned by BSRE or for which BSRE has agreements to purchase:
+Below is a short description of the logistics areas owned by BSRE:

 • Kibbutz Einat - BSRE holds 50% of Einat Yield Generating Real Estate Cooperative Ltd. ("Einat Ltd."), which has received from Kibbutz Einat its rights to lease a property of 26 dunam of industrial use (all of which is leased to different lessees).
 The cost of BSRE's share of the rights in this property was approximately NIS 24.4 million.
 The property includes four warehouses containing a total of 14,000 square meters which are leased to different lessees with options to renew.
-On August 23, 2009, Kibbutz Einat signed a long term lease with the Israel Land Administration (the "ILA"), and shortly thereafter submitted a request to the ILA to allow Kibbutz Einat to transfer the lease to Einat Ltd. and the ILA did not respond to this request.
-On October 10, 2011, Einat Ltd. and Kibbutz Einat served a petition against the ILA to the High Court of Justice to obligate the ILA to explain why it did not respond to and did not approve the request, and on October 11, 2011, the court determined that the ILA should provide its preliminary response.
-Einat Ltd. and Kibbutz Einat are negotiating with the ILA in order to complete the transfer of the lease.
-Without derogating the aforementioned, Kibbutz Einat provided BSRE guaranties to assure the transfer of the lease.
-According to the assessment of BSRE's legal counsel, it is likely that the lease will be transferred to Einat Ltd.
+Following approval of the Israel Land Administration (the "ILA"), Kibbutz Einat transferred its rights to lease to Einat Ltd. in 2013, and Einat Ltd. holds rights to the property pursuant to a long term lease agreement with the ILA.